A Comprehensive Guide to Pennsylvania Child Seat Laws

 Know That Your Child is in the Right Seat

-The Centers for Disease Control and Prevention estimates that 46 percent of car and booster seats (59 percent of car seats and 20 percent of booster seats) are misused in a way that could reduce their effectiveness in a car accident.
-AAA estimates that three out of four car seats are installed incorrectly.
+A recent study by the Centers for Disease Control and Prevention estimates that 46 percent of car and booster seats (59 percent of car seats and 20 percent of booster seats) are misused in a way that could reduce their effectiveness in a car accident.
 Yet most parents believe that they are using the right seat and that they’re using it properly.

-Children are the most vulnerable passengers and our most precious cargo, so it is important that parents and caregivers know how to keep them as safe as possible in the car.
+Children are the most vulnerable passengers and our most precious cargo, so parents and caregivers must know how to keep them as safe as possible in the car.
 The best way to do this is to make sure that you are using a car seat that is:

 Installation of car seats can be confusing but your first step is to make sure you’re using the right seat for your child.
 The majority of car seats do come with certain restrictions and recommendations on how to install the seat and there may be a few methods available on how to install the seat.